-The story of the Syrian Loom in France
+Here is my story of the Syrian Loom in France.

-Walking through the historical Old Town of Pézenas last May, we noticed a very smart silk shirt on display in an open window of a shop at the corner of Rue du Château and Rue Alfred Sabatier.
-We had just arrived in town and this was our first promenade to discover, not so much luxury clothing, as the incredible wealth of architecture Pézenas has to offer.
-We didn’t linger, but decided to come back another day to check on the shirt’s potential.
+Walking through the historical Old Town of Pézenas last May, we noticed a very smart silk shirt on display in the open window of a shop at the corner of Rue du Château and Rue Alfred Sabatier.
+We had just arrived in town and this was our first promenade to discover the incredible wealth of architecture Pézenas has to offer.
+We didn’t linger the shop but decided to come back another day to check on the shirt’s potential.

 The loom I saw here, could only be moved with great difficulty, that was immediately apparent.
 There were hundreds of warp threads, each one separately attached to a heddle, the device, which moves the warp in ways that allow the weft, the cross thread, to form a specific pattern in the finished cloth.